 He let out a dry laugh.
 "No, it's not the wrong one," he said.
 "His phone's been disconnected a while now."

 Jesse sighed.
 "Ah, man, Rocky, I'm so sorry," he told her, sounding truly apologetic.
 "I haven't seen Rafe in a while, not since around Christmas."
-There was a moment of hesitation, as if he was pondering his next words.
+There was a moment's hesitation, as if he was pondering his next words.
 "The last time I did see him, he wasn't looking too good."

 "Yeah."
 He sighed again and then, as if to soften the blow, added, "Probably."

-She took another deep breath, letting it out audibly as fresh tears started.
+Rocky took another deep breath, letting it out audibly as fresh tears started.
 "Fuck.
 Okay.
 Thanks, Jess," she said, her voice breaking.
 "Um, if you see him, tell him to call me or—better yet—come home."

 "I will, Rocky," Jesse promised her.
 "What hospital is your dad at?"